 - Click Browse.
 A File Upload window will appear.

-- Scroll to the bottom of the Edit File panel and click save.
+- Scroll to the bottom and click Save.

 - Your file has been updated.

 Note: These changes are immediately visible to most users of your site; however, they may not be immediately visible to you.
 The Web System uses a caching system to enhance the loading speed of School of Medicine pages.
 Your computer's system cache temporarily holds on to the information on your site, so that it can be loaded more quickly the next time that it is needed.
 It may take up to 24 hours for your computer to update its system cache, and to stop showing you the old information.
-For more information, see our Known Issues article, 'Updated page content is not displaying.'
+For more information, see our article on 'Browser Cache Issue.'